 Student life at Willamette University is a unique experience, unparalleled on other college campuses.
 In addition to offering challenging courses and exciting learning opportunities, Willamette gives students the opportunity to explore many co-curricular interests and create lasting friendships.
 Greek organizations pride themselves on facilitating these important aspects of college life.
 Over 20% of our student body is involved in the Greek community, comprised of four national sororities and five national fraternities.

 Sororities can help you find your niche at Willamette University.
 The chapters offer academic assistance and encourage active involvement in student organizations and community service projects.
 Sororities give you the chance to make friendships that will surpass your college years.

 If you have any questions about the sorority community at Willamette University, please contact the Panhellenic Council Office on the 2nd floor of the UC in Student Activities.

-Associate Dean of Campus Life & Director of Student Activities
+Associate Dean of Students & Director of Student Activities

 Salem, Oregon 97301